What are the top animation BS degree programs in 2022?

 ArtCenter College of Design graduates are prepared for positions within the entertainment industry such as Animator, Modeler, Digital Artist, Production Designer, and Storyboard Artist.
 Animation program alumni work at Marvel, Paramount, and other major studios.

 Brigham Young University (BYU) houses the College of Physical and Mathematical Sciences.
 In the Department of Computer Science (CS) here, CS students may add an Animation and Games Concentration.
 In addition to computer science, the program provides extensive hands-on training in animation, games, live-action, and special effects.

-BS students have opportunities to work on personal and group projects, and major films, complete an internship, study abroad, and develop a portfolio of their best work.
+BS students have opportunities to work on personal projects, group projects, and major films; complete an internship; study abroad; and develop a portfolio of their best work.

 BYU Animation graduates go on to establish successful careers at studios such as Blizzard, DreamWorks, Disney, Sony, Digital Domain, Pixar, Industrial Light & Magic, Nickelodeon, BlueSky, Riot Games, and many others.

 4. Texas A&M University, College Station, Texas

 The College of Architecture at Texas A&M University (TAMU) houses the Department of Visualization, which offers a BS in Visualization.